PietroSassone/java-selenide-demo/README.md

 - After adding a config for a new device, the tests can be immediately run with this platform.
 - When supplying the '-DplatformToSet' param, the value must be the exact same as the JSON file's name.

-Setting which tests should be run based on cucumber tags can be done via the ```-Dcucumber.filter.tags option```.
+Setting which tests should be run based on cucumber tags can be done via the ```-Dcucumber.filter.tags``` option.

-Example command to run the tests with default browser settings (chrome) for only the Web Table page:
+Example command to run the tests with default browser settings (chrome) or only the Web Table page:
     ```
     mvn clean verify -Dcucumber.filter.tags=@WebTablesPage
     ```

 Example command to run the tests with MS Edge Driver in headless mode:
     ```
     mvn clean verify -Dselenide.browser=edge -Dselenide.headless=true
     ```

 Example command to run the tests with MS Edge Driver while emulating the Nexus 7 tablet browser:
     ```
     mvn clean verify -Dselenide.browser=edge -DplatformToSet=nexus7
     ```